 |

-Because resistant high blood pressure ( Hypertension ) is
+Because resistant high blood

-usually the result of some underlying cause, treatment focuses on correcting this underlying
+pressure ( Hypertension ) is usually the result of some underlying cause, treatment focuses on

-cause.
-For example, in cases where the resistant high blood pressure ( Hypertension ) is caused
+correcting this underlying cause.
+For example, in cases where the resistant high blood pressure

-by patient noncompliance, doctors will work with the patient to determine the root issue of the
+( Hypertension ) is caused by patient noncompliance, doctors will work with the patient to

-noncompliance and to remove it.
-In situations where the body fluid balance is abnormal, usually
+determine the root issue of the noncompliance and to remove it.
+In situations where the body

-as a result of kidney disease, measures such as dialysis might be necessary.
-If a hormone
+fluid balance is abnormal, usually as a result of kidney disease, measures such as dialysis

-imbalance is the cause of the resistant high blood pressure ( Hypertension ), then treatment
+might be necessary.
+If a hormone imbalance is the cause of the resistant high blood pressure (

-efforts are focused on correcting the patient’s hormone profile or surgery for
+Hypertension ), then treatment efforts are focused on correcting the patient’s hormone profile

 |